ESCOMP/CDEPS/doc/source/datm.rst

 ERA5 (``datm_datamode_era5_mod.F90``)
   - Fifth generation ECMWF atmospheric reanalysis of the global climate.
-    This mode mainly used by NOAA's UFS Weather model to support different appalications such as HYCOM ocean and NOAHMP land components.
+    This mode is mainly used by NOAA's UFS Weather model to support different applications such as HYCOM ocean and NOAHMP land components.

 .. note::
-  Due to high temporal and spatial resoultion of ERA5 dataset, only 2019 data is staged on NCAR's Cheyenne platform under `$CESMDATAROOT/inputdata/atm/datm7/ERA5`
+  Due to the high temporal and spatial resoultion of ERA5 dataset, only 2019 data is staged on NCAR's Cheyenne platform under `$CESMDATAROOT/inputdata/atm/datm7/ERA5`

 .. note::
-  In addition to the exiting DATM data modes, `CDEPS fork <https://github.com/NOAA-EMC/CDEPS>`_ used by `NOAA's UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`_ also includes additional data modes such as CFSR, GEFS and GFS.
-These data modes are not merged with the NCAR's authoritative repository yet but it tested under UFS Weather model.
+  In addition to the exiting DATM data modes, the `CDEPS fork <https://github.com/NOAA-EMC/CDEPS>`_ used by `NOAA's UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`_ also includes additional data modes such as CFSR, GEFS and GFS.
+These data modes are not merged with the NCAR's authoritative repository yet but it is tested under UFS Weather model.

 .. _datm-cime-vars: